Keyclic/docs-en/technical.rst

 Then every request header has to contain a X-Keyclic-App field with a value like the examples above.
 Refer to this paragraph :ref:`technical-requests` for the "implementation".

-However, simple users are shared to all Keyclic applications.
-Therefore, login and register endpoints are exempt of the above rule (cf : :ref:`authentication`).
+However, users accounts are shared to all Keyclic applications.
+Therefore, login and register endpoints are exempt of the above rule (cf : :ref:`authentication`) : these two endpoints do not require to provide an application key.

 .. _technical-requests: